 201 Commonwealth Honors College - Bloom Honors Advising Center, 413-545-2483

-Careful planning will allow students to meet honors requirements while participating in a wide variety of academically-based opportunities such as internships, co-ops, study abroad, leadership training, and Five College courses and activities.
+Careful planning will allow students to meet honors requirements while participating in a wide variety of academically-based opportunities such as internships, study abroad, leadership training, and Five College courses and activities.

 CHC Advising Services